JoeyMckenzie/full-stack-rust/docs/src/getting-started/2-choosing-frameworks.md

 # Choosing frameworks

-While our choice of libraries in the Rust ecosystem is large and vast, we'll scope ourselves in to a few major framework crates to help us facilitate our application logic.
-I'll preface this in saying I am picking libraries _purely_ out of preference - you are more than welcome to BYOC (bring your own crates)!
+While our choice of libraries in the Rust ecosystem is large and vast, we'll scope ourselves into a few major framework crates to help us facilitate our application logic.
+I'll preface this by saying I am picking libraries _purely_ out of preference - you are more than welcome to BYOC (bring your own crates)!

 ## Picking a UI framework